 From 1994 to 2000, Glitz served as the tennis director at the Yorktowne (Pa.)
 Racquet and Fitness Club, where she worked with numerous college-bound student-athletes.
 During that time, she also coached national and sectional ranked juniors at the Central Pennsylvania Area Training Center.

-While at Arizona State, the All-America honoree served as team captain during her junior and senior seasons and played at both No. 1 singles and doubles for the Sun Devils before graduating in 1990 with a bachelor's degree in finance.
+Glitz earned All-America honors while playing at Arizona State.
+She served as team captain during her junior and senior seasons and played at both No. 1 singles and doubles for the Sun Devils.
+She earned her bachelor's degree in finance in 1990.